-Billy Long Uses Auctioneering Skills To Silence Protestor At Twitter Hearing
+Billy Long Uses Auctioneering Skills To Silence Protester At Twitter Hearing

-It’s rare that comedy comes to the floor of the United States Congress, much less a staged auction but that’s exactly what happened on Wednesday thanks to Missouri’s Republican lawmaker, Billy Long reports Fox News.
+It’s rare that comedy comes to the floor of the United States Congress much less a staged auction, but that’s exactly what happened on Wednesday thanks to Missouri Republican lawmaker Billy Long, reports Fox News.

-With Twitter CEO Jack Dorsey speaking before the House Energy and Commerce Committee the far-right protester Laura Loomer jumped up with a selfie stick and phone in hand and yelled out to President Donald Trump, who was not present at the hearing.
+With Twitter CEO Jack Dorsey speaking before the House Energy and Commerce Committee, the far-right protester Laura Loomer jumped up with a selfie stick and phone in hand and yelled out to President Donald Trump, who was not present at the hearing.

 “Jack Dorsey is trying to influence the election, to sway the election, [inaudible] Democrats steal the election.
 That is why he is censoring and shadow banning conservatives,” said Loomer.

-As the Inquisitr reported leading into the hearings Dorsey seems to have actually personally helped conservative voices remain on the platform, contrary to Loomer’s allegation.
+As the Inquisitr reported leading into the hearings, Dorsey seems to have actually personally helped conservative voices remain on the platform, contrary to Loomer’s allegation.

-The initial response to Loomer on the floor fell to Committee Chairman Greg Walden, a Republican from Oregon, who told Loomer to stand down with the threat of being removed from the committee room, which she didn’t, forcing Long, and the Capitol police into action.
+The initial response to Loomer on the floor fell to Committee Chairman Greg Walden, a Republican from Oregon, who told Loomer to stand down with the threat of being removed from the committee room, which she didn’t, forcing Long and the Capitol police into action.

 Long owns his own auction house, Billy Long Auctions, LLC, and worked as an auctioneer for over 30 years in the state he now represents, having won awards for his skills, so to Long the response seemed natural.